 2. Build a brand audience.
 Building the brand audience and creating topics for that Persona is important so that we can identify people with these issues.

 We do this using a method called Pillar Content Marketing.

 I realize that veterinary clinics are very busy.
 I know veterinary clinics and veterinarians are busy doing what they're supposed to, which is treating animals.
-However, in order to grow a good brand audience and deploy marketing to, the content needs to be there.
+However, in order to grow a good brand audience and marketing, the content needs to be significantly on point.

 For all the veterinarians out there, if you have questions please respond to this blog.
 I put together a video as a supplement to this article.
 I encourage you to watch and comment on it and leave me your opinions.

 I would love to interact with you because that's part of the process which is to create discussion around the need for having better content for pet owners in general.
 If you have any other questions, I would love to help.